 The algebra and calculus of vectors.
 Applications of vector analysis to solution of problems in geometry and physics.

-Mathematics 467.
-(Formerly Mathematics 46.)
-Teaching of High School Mathematics.
-Three hours,
+Mathematics 46.)
+The Teaching of High School Mathematics.
+Three hours

-Prerequisite: Ten hours of college mathematics or consent of Head of the Department.
+Prerequisite: Ten hours of college mathematics or consent of the Head of the Department.